supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

         ![](images/iaas-image78.png)

-1. In the **BackupRSV** vault, navigate to the **Backup Jobs** view.
+1. In the **BackupRSV<inject key="DeploymentID" enableCopy="false"/>** vault, navigate to the **Backup Jobs** view.
 Note that two new jobs are shown as 'In progress', one to take a backup of the VM and a second to restore the VM.

     ![Screenshot showing both backup and restore jobs for WebVM1.](images1/E4T4S11.png "Restore VM Backup Jobs")